FeTaX2: A ferrimagnetic quantum anomalous Hall insulator

+\emph{Discussions---}The high-temperature QAH states in FeTa$X_2$ arise from cooperative mechanisms of topology and magnetism entirely within $d$ orbitals.
+The nontrivial band topology is driven by SOC-induced inversion of Ta $5d$ orbitals, while robust magnetism originates from Fe $3d$ electrons.
+The Fe–Ta $d$-orbital hybridization is substantial~\cite{supple}.
+In sharp contrast, MnBi$_2$Te$_4$ derives its topology from Bi/Te $p$ orbitals at the Fermi level, while magnetism comes from Mn $3d$ orbitals located far from the gap.
+The weak $p$–$d$ hybridization between Mn and Te yields relatively weak exchange interactions, which not only suppress the critical temperature but also limit the size of the topological gap.
+This cooperative interplay of magnetism and topology arising from $d$-orbital physics highlights a broadly applicable design principle for realizing QAH phases with enhanced gaps and elevated critical temperatures.

 FeTa$X_2$ constitutes the first example of a QAH insulator in a stoichiometric ferrimagnet.
-These materials simultaneously support spin transport and quantized edge charge currents, making them highly attractive for dissipationless electronics, spintronics, quantum computation, and magnetic tunnel junctions.
-The coexistence of topology and ferrimagnetism defines a promising new research direction.
 Owing to their inequivalent magnetic sublattices, ferrimagnets can potentially offer the combined advantages of both ferromagnets and antiferromagnets~\cite{kim2022}: net magnetization is readily controllable via external fields, while spin dynamics remain fast, akin to AFM systems.
-It is intriguing to find compensated ferrimagnetic QAH insulators, in which the topological quantization efffect can be realized without any net magnetization and be controlled via fast magnetization reversal~\cite{finley2020}.
-Moreover, the lattice constants of FeTa$X_2$ closely match those of Fe$X$ superconductors, facilitating the fabrication of FeTa$X_2$/Fe$X$ heterostructures.
-The resulting superconducting proximity effect with reduced net magnetization offers a viable platform for realizing chiral topological superconductivity and Majorana fermions~\cite{qi2010b,wang2015c,lian2018b}.
+The coexistence of topology and ferrimagnetism could open a promising new research direction in the interdisciplinary fields of topological materials and spintronics.
+It is intriguing to find compensated ferrimagnetic QAH insulators, in which the topological quantization efffect and dissipationless spintronic devices can be realized without any net magnetization and be controlled via fast magnetization reversal~\cite{finley2020}.

+FeTa$X_2$ also bears an intrinsic connection to superconductivity.
+Its lattice structure closely matches that of FeSe and related superconductors, enabling the fabrication of FeTa$X_2$/Fe$X$ heterostructures.
+The resulting superconducting proximity effect, combined with reduced net magnetization, provides a viable platform for realizing chiral topological superconductivity and Majorana fermions~\cite{qi2010b,wang2015c,lian2018b}.
+Moreover, drawing inspiration from Li$_x$FeSe—where increasing lithium concentration drives a crossover from a nonmagnetic superconductor to a superconducting ferromagnet~\cite{ying2018,kim2023,hu2025Li}—one may tune the substitution ratio in Fe$_{2-x}$Ta$_xX_2$ ($0 \leq x \leq 1$).
+Such tuning could yield a rich phase diagram that may evolve from a nonmagnetic superconductor to a time-reversal-breaking superconducting magnet, and ultimately to a QAH insulator.